 The Cushing/Whitney Medical Library provides a comprehensive collection of clinical reference tools, databases, evidence-based practice resources, image collections, educational software, and books and journals in support of programs in medicine, nursing, public health, physician associates, bioinformatics, and the basic sciences.
-The library provides access to more than 39,500 electronic books, 23,000 electronic journals, and 96 databases, in addition to more than 400,000 print volumes.
+The library provides access to more than 50,000 electronic books, 23,000 electronic journals, and 110 databases, in addition to more than 400,000 print volumes.
 Its holdings also include all Yale medical student theses, many of which are available online.
-Yale affiliates have access to the library's electronic collections from any device wherever they are.
+Yale affiliates have access to the library's electronic collections from any device wherever they are, as well as to the holdings of the entire Yale University Library system.